mstrens/DIY-Multiprotocol-TX-Module/README.md

 ###Toolchain
 Multiprotocol source can be compiled using the Arduino IDE.This code is using maple library(libmaple) not CMSIS and STM32 Standard Peripheral Library.

-The currently supported Arduino version is [1.6.5](https://www.arduino.cc/download_handler.php?f=/arduino-1.6.5-windows.exe).

 - New update:
-Now it compiles ok on arduino IDE version >1.6.5.Tested succesfully with version [1.6.12](https://www.arduino.cc/download_handler.php?f=/arduino-1.6.12-windows.exe).
+Tested succesfully with version [1.6.12](https://www.arduino.cc/download_handler.php?f=/arduino-1.6.12-windows.exe).

 - You need to download and install aditionally [STM32 core](https://github.com/rogerclarkmelbourne/Arduino_STM32/archive/master.zip) ,in Arduino_STM32 folder in ...../Arduino/hardware/ folder (note. if the hardware folder doesn't exist you will need to create it).